OpenEvalProject/evals/manuscripts/elife-86776/v1/manuscript.md

 Since alterations that disrupt only one of the KIF5B intramolecular interactions were insufficient to fully relieve the autoinhibited state, we tested whether combinations of mutations could activate KIF5B motility.
 We first tested a double mutation of CC2 and hinge, hypothesizing that mutation of motor-CC2 interactions and prevention of CC3 folding would make the motor–tail interactions insufficient for autoinhibition.
 Although this construct showed a higher landing rate than the full-length KIF5B, it could not achieve the fully activated state of the KIF5B(1–420) protein (Figure 5D, Figure 5—figure supplement 1A).
 Similar results were obtained for double mutations of the CC2 with IAK and hinge with IAK (Figure 5D, Figure 5—figure supplement 1A).
 All of the double mutants showed landing rates and dwell times similar to the single IAK mutant (Figure 5—figure supplement 1A and B).
 We thus made a triple mutant that should release all sequences involved in hierarchical folding (CC2, hinge, and IAK) and found that the resulting construct could achieve a landing rate that approaches the tail truncation constructs (1–890 and 1–909), although it is still less active than the fully truncated (1–420) protein (Figure 5D, Figure 5—figure supplement 1A).
 These results suggest that multiple interactions contribute to the hierarchical folding of kinesin-1 and that all of these interactions need to be disrupted to fully activate microtubule-based motility.

-## The cargo adaptor TRAK1 destabilizes the folded conformation of kinesin-1
+### The cargo adaptor TRAK1 destabilizes the folded conformation of kinesin-1

 Since our modeling and mutagenesis suggest that hierarchical folding is required for kinesin-1 autoinhibition, we wanted to determine whether an activating adaptor disrupts the folding of kinesin-1.
 We selected the mitochondrial adaptor protein TRAK1 (Figure 6A) as it has been shown to activate kinesin-1 motility (Canty et al., 2021; Fenton et al., 2021; Henrichs et al., 2020).
 Previous work showed that the N-terminal coiled-coil of TRAK1 is sufficient to bind and activate kinesin-1 in vitro (Canty et al., 2021; van Spronsen et al., 2013).

 ![Figure 6.](https://cdn.elifesciences.org/articles/86776/elife-86776-fig6-v1.jpg)

 **Figure 6.:** (A) Proposed model of TRAK1 opening up KIF5B.
 (B) The size-exclusion chromatography profile of TRAK1(1–395)-KIF5B complex and the corresponding SDS-PAGE analysis.
 (C) The in vitro pull-down assay between different KIF5B fragments and TRAK1(1–395).
 (D) The mass photometry result for the TRAK1(1–395)-KIF5B complex.
-(E) The crosslinking mass spectrometry (XL-MS) results of TRAK1(1–395)-KIF5B.Figure 6—source data 1.
+(E) The crosslinking mass spectrometry (XL-MS) results of TRAK1(1–395)-KIF5B.

 We first confirmed the complex formation and stoichiometry of the TRAK1-kinesin-1 interaction.
 Using size-exclusion chromatography, we found that TRAK1(1–395) and KIF5B coeluted as a single species (Figure 6B).
 Then, we measured the stoichiometry of the complex using mass photometry and determined that one TRAK1(1–395) dimer binds to one KIF5B dimer (Figure 6C).
 To further map the binding interface between TRAK1 and kinesin-1, we performed a series of in vitro pull-down experiments using TRAK1(1–395) and KIF5B truncations.
 The pull-down data showed that TRAK1(1–395) binds to both CC3 and CC4 in KIF5B (Figure 6D).
 Taken together, these data show that a single TRAK1 homodimer binds to KIF5B at the interface of CC3 and CC4.